dingyuqi/go-numcalc/README.md

 **Read this in other languages: [简体中文](./README.zh-CN.md)**

-The go_numcalc package is a package developed in Go language.
+The go-numcalc package is a package developed in Go language.
 Its main function is to perform basic numerical processing such as data conversion, data grouping, and data smoothing for numerical type data.
 All functions support only two data types: Int32 and Float32.